SQL query from the view: considered hazardous!

 The ORM is smart enough to fetch one page of microposts in one batch, making the this operation simple and efficient… right?
 Not necessarily.

 When we look under the covers, there’s a problem!

 Understanding view-SQL interactions

 To show you what’s really going on, I’m going to use a tool that I helped build called AppMap.
 It’s available as a free, open source AppMap extension for VSCode.
 AppMap for Visual Studio Code is a self-contained extension that automatically records and diagrams software behavior by executing test cases.
-You can use the AppMap extension to walk through an automatically generated dependency map and execution trace of any Ruby app right in your IDE.
+You can use the AppMap extension to walk through an automatically generated dependency map and execution trace of any Ruby app right in your code editor.

 Here’s part of the AppMap Trace view that shows the microposts being loaded: